corkami/collisions/README.md

 2. get it whitelisted
 3. send `evil.exe`, which has the same MD5.

-In these cases, a Chosen Prefix collision is required if both file formats need to start at offset 0.
+In these cases, a chosen-prefix collision is required if both file formats need to start at offset 0.

 Some examples of polycoll layouts: